 I am prone to turning leftovers into soups – with much success.
 This particular soup is awesome.
-It’s made with leftover Aloo Gobi, a traditional Indian cauliflower and potato curry.
+It’s made with leftover Aloo Gobi Curry, a traditional Indian dish with cauliflowers, potatoes and tomato.
+It’s so savoury!
 Here’s a plan: Enjoy the curry one day, the soup the next.

-2 cups (500 mL) chicken or vegetable stock
+2 cups (500 mL) low-sodium chicken or vegetable stock

 1 cup (250 mL) whole milk